Man turns himself in to police after attempted cafe break-in, apologises to owner - NZ Herald

 After CCTV footage of his attempts to force open doors and windows of the Birkdale cafe - which the Herald has agreed not to name - circulated on social media, the man apologised and turned himself in to police just hours later.

-Owner of the cafe Steven Taramoeroa said it has been a bizarre turn of events since he posted the CCCTV footage to the local community Facebook page.
+The owner of the cafe, Steven Taramoeroa, said it has been a bizarre turn of events since he posted the CCTV footage to the local community Facebook page.

 "We were just annoyed someone had tried to break in to our business, especially after going through lockdown and being in hospitality ... and this was like the final kick in the guts that we didn't want.